An Unhappy World

-A tedium came over me and cast its shadow.
+A weariness came over me and cast its shadow.
 That was when my ordeal began.
-At the entrance to the company there are always volunteers who smile at you, wearing that pathetic expression of people who love every living creature.
+At the entrance to the company there are always volunteers who smile at you, wearing that pathetic look of people who love every living creature.
 In those days, such treacly displays still offered me some comfort.
 On the way home I could always stop at the bookshop, where they would give me a coffee and a pretentious chat about cosmic consciousness.

 The judge tried to admonish me, but I raised my voice and said: